-In December, the Kansas Board of Regents instituted a policy governing social media use for the seven-university system in the state.
+In December, the Kansas Board of Regents instituted a policy governing social media use for the six-university system in the state.
 The controversy over the sweeping policy and the possibility of first amendment issues has been heating up ever since.
 KMUW's Aileen LeBlanc has this report:

 The Kansas Board of Regents wants an in-depth study of a new law that allows more concealed weapons into public buildings.